-4.3.1 Planning and Layout
+4.3.1: Planning and Layout

-After the selection of the site for the establishment of a nursery, planning may be done in consultation with an experienced horticulturist or a nurseryman.
-So the cost on establishment, production and marketing can be reduced substantially, besides performing various nursery operations most efficiently and economically.
+After the selection of the site for the establishment of a nursery, planning may be done in consultation with an experienced horticulturist or anurseryman.
+By doing so the cost on establishment, production and marketing can be reduced substantially, besides performing various nurseryoperations most efficiently and economically.
 While planning and layout of the nursery, the following components are to be taken care of and provision should be made for them.

-4.3.1.1 Fence
+4.3.1.1: Fence